-Taking all these factors into consideration and in the absence of any unforeseen adverse developments, the current forecast is for the 2014 year to produce a profit in the range of 5.75% to 10.75% of capacity.
+Overall the 2015 forecast result is currently developing behind the business plan target.
+Taking these factors into consideration and in the absence of any further adverse developments, the current forecast is a profit on the 2015 account of up to 5% of capacity.